FraGNNet: A Deep Probabilistic Model for Tandem Mass Spectrum Prediction: Appendix

+ICEBERG (+OptFrag) is a modified version of ICEBERG that uses additional information from the ground-truth MS/MS spectrum to optimally select a set of fragments for each prediction.
+We emphasize that this ablation is intended solely for benchmarking purposes, since in most real-world applications the goal is to make predictions for molecules without first observing their MS/MS spectra.
+Providing ICEBERG with this additional information resulted in improved performance that nearly matched that of FraGNNet-D4 (Table~\ref{tab:iceberg_ablations}), confirming that autoregressive fragment generation is a source of error for ICEBERG.

-\section{Datasets and Splits}
+\subsection{Datasets and Splits}

-We train and evaluate all models on the NIST 2020 MS/MS dataset \cite{nist1,nist2}, a large commercial library of MS data.
-To ensure homogeneity, the original dataset is filtered for \adduct{H}{+} spectra from Orbitrap instruments.
-Following \cite{massformer,iceberg}, spectra for the same compound acquired at different collision energies are averaged (a process commonly referred to as \textit{collision energy merging}).
-The resulting dataset contains 21,114 unique molecules and their merged spectra.
-Models are trained using $60\%$ of the data, with $20\%$ for validation and $20\%$ used as a heldout test set.
-Two strategies for data splitting are employed: a simple random split by molecule ID using the InChIKey hashing algorithm \cite{inchi}, and a more challenging split that clusters molecules based on their Murcko Scaffold \cite{scaffold}, a coarse representation of 2D molecular structure.
-Scaffold splits are commonly used to evaluate generalization of deep learning models in cheminformatics applications \cite{moleculenet}.
+We trained and evaluated all models on the NIST 2020 MS/MS dataset \citep{nist1,nist2}, a large commercial library of MS data.
+To ensure homogeneity, the original dataset was filtered to include only \adduct{H}{+} adducts.
+Following \citep{scarf,iceberg}, spectra for the same compound acquired at different collision energies were combined (a process commonly referred to as \textit{collision energy merging}, see Appendix \ref{ss:data_preprocessing}).
+The resulting dataset contained 21,113 unique molecules, each with an associated merged MS/MS spectrum.
+Models were trained using $60\%$ of the data, with $20\%$ for validation and $20\%$ used as a heldout test set.
+Two strategies for data splitting were employed: a simple random split by molecule ID using the InChIKey hashing algorithm \citep{inchi}, and a more challenging split that clustered molecules based on their Murcko Scaffold (a coarse representation of 2D molecular structure, \citealt{scaffold}).
+Scaffold splits are commonly used to evaluate generalization of deep learning models in cheminformatics applications \citep{moleculenet}.